-This article, written by an allay of Autistic voices and I am Cadence, first appeared in TARA – The Autistic Realm Australia.
-It highlights the importance of listening to, and hearing, autistic voices – including Autistic children’s voices.
+This article, written by an allay of Autistic voices and I am Cadence, highlights the importance of listening to autistic voices – including Autistic children’s voices.
 It is reprinted here with permission.

 Last night, my pre-teen daughter was having trouble sleeping, so she asked me to join her in the guest room with our pets.
 It was really late, I was very tired, but she was so keen to talk in the dark that I encouraged her to share what was on her mind.

 As we snuggled together at 12:00am, she asked me, “How did you feel when I was first diagnosed?”

 She knows that I am passionately pro-acceptance now and have been for some time, but that wasn’t the case a decade ago.

 I started telling her how little my husband and I knew about autism at the time.
 I told her about the doom and gloom narrative that prevailed when she was diagnosed and how her early intervention provider considered “indistinguishable from their peers” as a best possible outcome for a girl like her.

 In no particular order, here are some things that my daughter remembers, “but I didn’t have the words to tell you at the time.”
 These memories are shared here with her permission.